Hidimba Devi Temple

-Hidimba Devi Temple, locally known as Dhungari Temple, also known variously as the Hadimba Temple, is located in Manāli, a hill station in the State of Himāchal Pradesh in north India.
+Hidimba Devi Temple, locally known as Dhungari Temple, also known variously as the Hadimba Temple, is a Hindu Temple, located in Manāli, a hill station in the State of Himāchal Pradesh in north India.
 It is an ancient cave temple dedicated to Hidimbi Devi, wife of Bhima, a figure in the Indian epic Mahābhārata.
 The temple is surrounded by a cedar forest called Dhungiri Van Vihar at the foot of the Himālayas.
 The sanctuary is built over a huge rock jutting out of the ground which was worshiped as an image of the deity.
 The structure was built in 1553 by Maharaja Bahadur Singh.

 The Hidimba Devi temple is 24 meters tall.

 History

 The Hidimba Devi temple was built in 1553 CE by Maharaja Bahadur Singh.
 The temple is built around a cave where Devi Hidimba performed meditation.
 Hidimbi was supposed to have lived there with her brother Hidimb, and not much is known about their parents.
 Born into a Rakshasa family, Hidimba vowed to marry one who would defeat her brother Hidimb, who was supposed to be very brave and fearless.
-During the Pandava's exile, when they visited Manali Bhima, one of the five Pandavas defeated Hidimb.
+During the Pandava's exile, when they visited Manali, Bhima, one of the five Pandavas defeated Hidimb.
 Thereafter, Hidimba married Bhima and gave birth to their son Ghatotkacha.

-Worship of Hidimba Devi
+Worship of Goddess Hidimba

-People in Manali worship Hidimba Devi as a deity.
-During Navaratri all Hindus across the nation worship goddess Durga, but people in Manali worship Hidimba Devi.
-Queues of people can be seen outside the temple, but the crowd increases during Navaratri.
-Every year during spring Hidimba Devi Fair is celebrated by the Locals.
+The veneration of Hidimba Devi holds significant cultural prominence in Manali, where she is revered as a deity.
+While Navaratri conventionally sees the worship of Goddess Durga, the spiritual spotlight in Manali shifts to Goddess Hidimba.
+The temple draws considerable crowds, particularly during Navaratri, attesting to the fervent devotion of the worshippers.
+Annually, the locals enthusiastically observe the Hidimba Devi Fair, a cherished tradition coinciding with the arrival of spring.